dariotoman/website/_pages/teaching/eco368/eco_368_potential_outcomes_DiD/potential_outcomes.md

 ### Motivational Example: Erotic Services

-- In 2002, Craigslist opened a section on its classifieds website called "Erotic Services" (ERS)
+- In 2002, Craigslist opened a section on its San Francisco classifieds website called "Erotic Services" (ERS)
 - The introduction of the section caused debate over its effects
     - Sex workers argued it made them safer (working from home instead of streets)
     - Activists and law enforcement argued it would facilitate sex trafficking and violence against women